Leonhcp/calindra-desafio/README.md

 Start the aplication, open Postman, or equivalent program, and put the URL GET"http://localhost:3000/geoloc".

-Set Body to raw JSON and send an array with all the adresses that will be search in the following format.
+Set Body to raw JSON and send an Array with all the adresses that will be sought in the following format.

 ```